Photo by Mlenny/Getty

 For patients who don't have mobile phones, Uber Health offers scheduling for landline riders.
 The travel information is sent by automatic message to the rider's landline.

 Providers can also choose from 44 languages on the application programming interface and 12 on the dashboard.

-The digital platform offers account histories for providers to see information regarding the rider, driver, pickup and drop-off location, and the cost of each ride.
+The digital platform offers account histories for providers to see information regarding the rider, driver, the pickup and drop-off locations, and the cost of each ride.

 "You will get accountability for your dollar, down to the cent, which we all know is not possible in a lot of the alternatives that exist today," said Akarshan Kumar, head of product at Uber.